-South Carolina’s 21 Best Fishing Lakes and Rivers You Need to Experience
+The 21 Best Fishing Lakes and Rivers in South Carolina

 21. Wateree Lake (Kershaw and Sumter Counties)